Step 1 Grab the attention of Chinese tourists by using their tools

-Welcome Chinese tourists in Putonghua
+Welcome Chinese tourists in their native language

-The bilingual Ambassador from Hainan to Las Vegas welcomes visitors and helps guide them.
+The bilingual ambassador from Hainan to Las Vegas welcomes visitors and helps guide them.
 Tourism Tasmania has started recruiting bilingual tour guides at the most popular national parks.

 If you have a very small number of Chinese tourists, signage (if used well) and literature can provide a practical and affordable option.
 When China Southern introduced direct flights from Guangzhou to Adelaide, Adelaide launched a Chinese directional sign.

-Make your travel business easy China friendly
+Make your travel business easy and China friendly

-New Wave of Rice and Chinese Food Tourism
+Chinese Food in Tourism

-Adapt to changing trends in China’s tourism
+Adapt to changing trends in China’s tourism industry

 And make sure you monitor and respond to comments from social media commenting sites like Mafengwo and DaoDao.

-This will give you an idea of where the Chinese like and dislike travel destinations, hotels, attractions and restaurants.
+This will give you an idea of where the Chinese like and dislike travel destinations, hotels, attractions, and restaurants.
 The lobby makes it easy for you to visit your country to make your visa easy to buy and widely available to individual travelers in China.